US Army Health Clinic

 - Comprehensive, age-specific audiological evaluations

 - Hearing aid fittings and ordering (active duty and retirees only) – Active duty member hearing aids will be ordered and provided at no charge to the member; however, retirees will need to pay for the cost of the hearing aids under the Army’s Retiree At-Cost Hearing Aid Program (RACHAP).
-Costs for hearing aids vary, and typical costs may range from $200 - $1,000 or more based on the size and type of hearing aid selected.
+Costs for hearing aids and accesories vary.
 Please call the reception desk (808) 433-8326 for more information on RACHAP.

-- School screening for children 5 – 18 years of age (late summer/fall) – parents who may be concerned about their child(ren)’s hearing prior to or soon after school starts may schedule a basic air threshold screening.
-These screening are generally scheduled one day per week during this period (usually on Friday mornings).
-Call the Reception desk (433-8326) for more information and scheduling.
+- School screening for children 5 – 18 years of age – parents who may be concerned about their child(ren)’s hearing prior to or soon after school starts may request a referral (through their Primary Care Manager) to have a basic hearing screening done.

 How do I make an appointment?

-The SB Army Hearing Program/Audiology Clinic is a referral clinic only, which means that patients must have a referral (consult) generated by their Primary Care Manager (PCM) before they can get an appointment.
-Once the referral has been put into the system, the TAMC Central Appointments desk will typically call the patient back within approximately three days with an appointment date and time.
+The SB Army Hearing Program/Audiology Clinic is a referral clinic only, which means that patients must have a referral (consult) generated by their PCM before they can get an appointment.
+Once the referral has been put into the system, the Audiology clinic will typically call the patient within approximately three days with an appointment date and time.
 Those patients unable to get hearing tests in a timely manner are referred through TRICARE.
 Some patients may be scheduled for an appointment by clinic staff when hearing threshold shifts occur during physical exams or hearing conservation testing.
 Follow-up appointments are made by clinic staff on an as-needed basis.

 How do I cancel an appointment?

-Call the reception desk at least 24 hours in advance to cancel or reschedule your appointment to avoid being listed as a no-show for the appointment.
+Call the Audiology front desk (433-8326) at least 24 hours in advance to cancel or reschedule your appointment to avoid being listed as a no-show for the appointment.

 What special considerations should I know about the Army Hearing Program/Audiology Clinic?